Enemies Towards Your Breasts

-I just put on a 2-night free class, a holiday gift for you, on protecting your breasts.
-But who knew that birth control pills and other contraceptive methods that use synthetic hormones, could be enemies toward your breasts, too.
+Did you know that birth control pills and other contraceptive methods that use synthetic hormones, could be enemies toward your breasts?

 Women take birth control pills (or hormonal IUDs and shots) the world over.
 Providers hand out hormonal contraception scripts like M&M’s.
-We, thus, assume they’re safe.
-As do many of our providers.
+Thus, we assume they’re safe (as do many of our providers).

 But research from the mid 1970’s onward is showing this is not necessarily true.